a-vizuet/a-vizuet/README.md

 ### Hi there 👋

+Full Stack Dev.
+Eloquent in JavaScript/TypeScript.
+I work comfortable with Rust, Python, Elixir and Dart (Flutter).
+Trying to get into Go and Crystal.
+AWS, GCP.

 <!--
 **megustalafantabienfria/megustalafantabienfria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.